Skip to content

 Keratoconus and Pregnancy: The Changes That Can Occur

-2. Central serous chorioretinopathy.
-Some pregnant women experience severe forms of this disease, which can cause:
+The second is central serous chorioretinopathy.
+Some pregnant women experience severe forms of this disease, which can cause blurred vision, a central blind spot, distortion of straight lines, and difficulty reading.

-4. Retinal vascular occlusion.
+The third is retinal vascular occlusion.
 A small number of women develop retinal vessel disturbances in the immediate postpartum period, with vision loss in both eyes; some experience arterial or venous retinal occlusions.

-What drives these corneal changes during pregnancy?
+So what drives these corneal changes during pregnancy?

-- Fluid retention: pregnancy-related fluid changes affect the cornea, making it more pliable and sensitive, sometimes thickening and steepening it.
+• Fluid retention: pregnancy-related fluid changes affect the cornea, making it more pliable and sensitive, sometimes thickening and steepening it.
 These shifts mostly occur in late pregnancy and can cause temporary changes in refraction.

 Who Is at Risk for Keratoconus Changes During Pregnancy?

-- If you do not have keratoconus, pregnancy is unlikely to affect your cornea in this way.
+• If you do not have keratoconus, pregnancy is unlikely to affect your cornea in this way.

-- If you have subclinical or undiagnosed keratoconus, symptoms may emerge — particularly in the later months.
+• If you have subclinical or undiagnosed keratoconus, symptoms may emerge — particularly in the later months.

-- If you already carry the diagnosis, expect a higher likelihood of measurable progression in the later months.
+• If you already carry the diagnosis, expect a higher likelihood of measurable progression in the later months.

 How to Manage Keratoconus During Pregnancy

 This article may sound full of warnings, and we understand that can be unsettling.
-Our goal is to be honest and supportive — and to give you the tools and knowledge to navigate this season safely and welcome your baby in good health.
+Our goal is to be honest and supportive — to give you the tools and knowledge to navigate this season safely and welcome your baby in good health.
 Here is how to manage keratoconus while pregnant:

 2. If you already have keratoconus and wear rigid contact lenses, see your doctor at least every 3 months to monitor corneal shape.
 You may need a new pair of lenses if the current ones stop centring on the cornea.